docswiz/portfolio/content/chapter1/_index.md

 weight: 20
 ---

-The followig API documentation is an attempt at incorporating an OpenAPI documentation in Hugo.
+The following API documentation is an attempt at incorporating an OpenAPI documentation in Hugo.
 A shortcode is used to include this API reference.
 Styling and other features such as **Try now** are planned.

 {{< openapi-ref-docs url="https://raw.githubusercontent.com/github/rest-api-description/main/descriptions/api.github.com/api.github.com.json" >}}